2600hz/kazoo/applications/crossbar/doc/authentication_configuration.md

 Crossbar has multiple ways to authenticate a user or an API request.

+Authentication module has their own account's version configuration to control some aspect of authentication process like enabling/disabling the module or shoyuld that modules utilized multi factor authentication.

-Some authentication modules has their own account's version configuration (multi_factor module for example).
-These configuration can be set for an account.
-If Crossbar couldn't find configuration inside the Account's database, it starts walking account's hierarchy up (going to account's parents) to find the the first account's that has the configurations.
-If it reached to the first reseller and still the configuration is missing then it goes to `system_configs` instead.
+This configuration can be set per an account which in this case if Crossbar couldn't find configuration inside the Account's database, it starts walking account's hierarchy up (going to account's parents) to find the the first account that has the configuration.
+If it reaches to the first reseller and still the configuration is missing then it goes to `system_configs` instead.

-Configuration document inside an Account has a fixed `id`, `kazoo_auth_configs`.
-All modules' configs are inside `auth_modules` property.
+Configuration document inside an Account has a fixed `id` of `kazoo_auth_configs`.
+The module's configuration can be set inside `auth_modules` property in that document.

-`auth_modules` is a JSON object which in keys are the name of the exact name of Crossbar auth modules and the values are the configuration for each of the modules.
+`auth_modules` is a JSON object which keys are the name of the exact name of Crossbar auth modules and the values are the configuration for each of the modules.

 ##### Sample auth configs document

+This is sample configuration for `cb_user_auth` module which enables that module and set it to all authentication to be done via a multi factor service defined in `{CONFIG_ID}` document inside the same account that has the Crossbar Auth config document.

 ```json
 {